max397574/care.nvim/docs/config.md

 ## Selection behavior

 With the selection behavior the user can determine what happens when selecting an entry.
-This can either be `select` or `insert`.
+This can either be `"select"` or `"insert"`.
 Selecting will just select the entry and do nothing else.
 Insert will actually insert the text of the entry (this is not necessarily the whole text).

 ## Keyword pattern

 Pattern used to determine keywords, used to determine what to use for filtering and what to remove if insert text is used.

+## Completion events

+The `completion_events` table is used to set events for completion.
+By default it just contains `"TextChangedI"`.
+You can set it to an empty table (`{}`) to disable autocompletion.

 ## Sources